jjloomis/soundslides-basics/creating-a-soundslides-project.md

 # Creating a Soundslides project

 1. Open Soundslides and click the `New` button.
-2. In the Save your project box, give your project a relevant name.
+2. In the Save dialog box, give your project a relevant name.
 Follow File and Folder Naming Conventions.
 3. Click the `expand` button \(downward-pointing arrow\) next to the Save As field to display additional storage locations.
 4. In the left panel under Shared, select ufiles.ad.uwm.edu.
 Navigate to your class folder.
 5. Click `Save`.
 Sounslides will display a screen with import buttons and project setting.
 Leave the default settings selected.